Ethan118/Ethan118/README.md

 ----------------------------------
-👨‍💻 Studying as a Mechatronics Engineering Student @ UWaterloo ⭐ Aspiring Machine Learning and Autonomous Robotics Engineer 🔥 Passionate about Autonomous Robotics
+👨‍💻 Studying as a Mechatronics Engineering Student @ UWaterloo ⭐ Aspiring Machine Learning and Autonomous Robotics Engineer 🔥 Passionate about Autonomous Robotics and VR/AR
 🔭 Currently working on LLMs and Personal Assistants
 🌱 Learning about Machine Learning and AR
 ✅ Main Languages: Python, C++, Java